 - There are around 175 steps to climb and one can buy flowers, coconut etc till the last step so no need to carry from downstairs.

 - Main prasad of Renuka Devi is Tambul.
-It's powder form of Paan (Betel leaf) and other ingredients.
-One can get that at temple.
+It's a powder form of Paan (Betel leaf) and other ingredients.
+One can get that at a temple.

 Sabarimala is a Hindu pilgrimage centre located at the Periyar Tiger Reserve in the Western Ghat mountain ranges of Pathanamthitta District, Perunad grama panchayat in Kerala.
 It is one of the largest annual pilgrimages in the world with an estimated 45-50 million devotees visiting every year.
 Ayyappan's temple is situated amidst 18 hills.
 The temple is situated on a hilltop at an altitude of 1260 m (4,133 ft) above mean sea level and is surrounded by mountains and dense forests.
 Temples exist in each of the hills surrounding Sabarimala.